 We’re sorry, but the only answer to this question is a roundabout one.
 Without full regulation from the FDA and publicly funded trials, we don’t have exact dosage recommendations.
 But instead of saying “there are too many variables to account for,” we’re going to do our best to present a sufficient answer to the question, “How much CBD should I take?”

 Factors of Consumption

-While we at Hemp Bombs should restate that we don’t have access to clinical human trials to exact a recommended dosage, it stands to reason that there will be natural factors of consumption like with other vitamins, supplements, or medications.
+While we at Hemp Bombs should restate that we don’t have access to clinical human trials to recommend exact dosages, it stands to reason that there will be various factors affecting your suggested intake like with other vitamins, supplements, or medications.

 Yes, your grandma might need a different serving size of CBD.
 Age is a well-known factor of metabolism for many products, due to variations in enzyme content and activity.
 We suspect it’s the same for CBD products.

 Another factor of dosing size is person’s diet, which again impacts enzyme activity and content.
 Diet has a direct influence on how much CBD your body will actually absorb into your system.

 Women and Men metabolize certain drugs like Aspirin differently, and the same may be said of CBD.

 Individuals from different ethnic backgrounds may differ in enzyme content, which is critical to metabolic processes.
 This why products may work in some global markets but not others.

 As the chart illustrates, the severity of the health issue also plays a role in recommended dosage.
-An individual with severe, chronic pain may require a higher dosage than an individual who is looking for more restful sleep.
+An individual with more prominent issues may require a higher serving size.
 Be sure to talk to your doctor to determine the right amount of CBD you should be taking.

 The truth is, while there may be general factors that affect recommended dosing size, it’s hard to know how you body is going to react - which brings up, microdosing.
 In both the MMJ and CBD communities, microdosing is becoming the default dosing prescription.